 Check to see if they have a membership in FIDI, the Fédération Internationale des Déménageurs Internationaux or RIM (Registered International Mover) Certified.
 An RIM certification is one of the most exclusive that Houston international movers can have.
 In order to qualify, the company’s facilities and equipment must meet certain standards, and they must undergo an examination.
 Once this is complete an on-site inspection follows.
 After that, in a span of 3 years the company has to participate in 15 hours of RIM training and education, after which they will be inspected again.
 These inspections continue every 3 years, forcing a business to never slack and maintain their standards in order to keep their certification.
 Because their expectations are so stringent, very few businesses become eligible for this certification.
 Besides FIDI and RIM, a business should be licensed with the Federal Maritime Commission (FMC) if they conduct shipping or ocean transportation.
 The FMC not only enforces but creates shipping laws.

 The Public Health Security and Bioterrorism Preparedness and Response Act of 2002 resulted in self-packing being a thing of the past.
 Houston international movers will load all items into shipping containers or lift vans (waterproof boxes made of metal, fiberglass or plywood), and the price is dictated by the size and weight of the shipment.

-There are “door to door” services, where the entire relocation is handled by one company that oversees the task from the origin to the destination.
+There are “door to door” services, where the entire move is handled by one company that oversees the task from the origin to the destination.
 Others offer “port to port”, meaning they only deliver the items to the port of discharge and another, presumably a local business, does the rest.
-A door to door service will result in only one bill and allow the customer to hold one company accountable for everything during the relocation, which can be much simpler for everyone involved.
+A door to door service will result in only one bill and allow the customer to hold one company accountable for everything, which can be much simpler for everyone involved.